GoingOffRoading/Boilest-Scaling-Video-Encoder/README.md

 # How does Boilest work?

-Ask me in a few months.

-Hypothedically:

-* Scans a container volume for media
+* A script scans a container volume for media.
+Each file discovered is individually sent to an FFprobe function to determine if the file should be reencoded.
-* Determines actions based on FFProbe outputs (re-encode video, re-encode audio, change subtitle format, change container, etc) against a desired media spec
+* An FFProbe function scans each discovered piece of media and determines actions based on FFProbe outputs (re-encode video, re-encode audio, change subtitle format, change container, etc).
+The decision is made against a configuration.
+Any files determined to require encoding are sent to the next step.
-* Leverages Celery to distrbute FFProbe tasks to worker nodes
-* Worker nodes validate their ouputs using libvmaf to quantify the file's accuracy
-* Worker replaces the original file with the newely encoded one
-* Worker logs job stats (file name, before size, after size, vmaf score)

-None of this works today
+* Media files passed  from the FFprobe step are encoded using FFmpeg.
+Once the file is done encoding, it is compared to the original.
+If the comparison passes, the original file is replaced, and file stats are sent to the next step.
+* All encoded file states from the FFmpeg step are recorded in a SQL database.

+This works end to end.
+I'm on the fence about having the scan kick off at launch...
+TBD...
+The end goal is to have a configuration UI, but I am a little ways away from that step.

 # What is in this repo today?